 - Erica Jong

-Until I can add "New York Times Best Selling Author" to my career repertoire, I spend my time writing for various non-profit organizations, producing a daily blog post for 6sqft (a real estate and architecture site) and The Danny Fund (along with other non-profit organizations), as well as helping small businesses with their marketing communications both on-and-offline.
+Until I can add "New York Times Best Selling Author" to my career repertoire, I spend my time writing for 6sqft (a real estate and architecture site) and The Danny Fund (along with other non-profit organizations), as well as helping small businesses with their marketing communications both on-and-offline.
 To see samples of my work, please visit the Writing Samples section of this site or contact me directly.